-The annual turnover of Taiwanese enterprises in the sphere of microelectronics is USD 75 billion.
-The Taiwanese market supplies 22.4% of the global market of microchips.
+The annual turnover of Taiwanese enterprises in the sphere of microelectronics is $75 billion.
+US The Taiwanese market supplies 22.4% of the global market of microchips.
 All this is manufactured on a Pacific island the size of Belgium, with no mineral resources.

 One such project involved a special substance that could be used to treat the fabric to make it repel or attract water.
-This is a well-known technology but the Taiwanese tied this new product to two basic colors they developed, which can be combined to create any other colors.
-In the process of coloring, the fabric gets its water attractive or water repelling qualities.
-Importantly, the fabric covered with these substances is resistant to washing and practically does not run.
+This is a well-known technology but the Taiwanese tied this new product to two basic colours they developed, which can be combined to create any other colours.
+In the process of colouring, the fabric gets its water attractive or water repelling qualities.
+Importantly, the fabric covered with these substances is resistant to washing and practically, the colours do not run.

 In Taiwan they know how to extract indium from broken screens.
 Photo: Sk.ru.